Not All Retrievals are Useful: Cross-Attention for Input-Aware RAG in Time Series Forecasting: Analysis

 \subsection{Other Analyses}

 \textbf{Performance across various $T,L$s.} Table~\ref{tbl:various_TL} reports the average MSE across various input windows ($T$) and forecast horizons ($L$).
 We fix $L=64$ when varying the input window size ($T$), and fix $T=512$ when varying the forecast horizon ($L$).
 The proposed method consistently outperforms TS-RAG across all settings, with improvements pronounced for smaller input windows and longer forecast horizons.
+We further extend the evaluation to longer $L$ with a fixed $T{=}512$, as reported in Appendix~\ref{sec:various_horizons}.
+Cross-RAG maintains consistent improvements across all extended horizons.

 \textbf{Attention weights across retrieved samples.} To examine how our proposed method attends to each retrieved sample for a given query, we construct a toy dataset and manually compose the retrieved set to include both relevant and irrelevant samples for each query.
 Figure~\ref{fig:attention_ex} visualizes the results along with the (cross-) attention weights, showing that samples similar to the query receive higher weights, while irrelevant or noisy samples receive lower weights.
 More examples are visualized in Section~\ref{sec:q_r_att_viz_full}.